-\mypara{Diffusion models} (DMs) are emerging generative models, which slowly corrupt training samples by adding noise~\cite{denoising, beats,impdenoising}, learn to invert the process, and generate a diverse set of samples from noise signals.
+\mypara{Diffusion models} (DMs) are emerging generative models, which slowly corrupt a sample by adding noise~\cite{denoising, beats,impdenoising, shabani2022housediffusion}, learn to invert the process, and generate a diverse set of samples from noise signals.
 DMs have established SOTA performances in numerous tasks such as image colorization/inpainitng ~\cite{color, gild}, image to image translation~\cite{trans, trans2}, text to image~\cite{clip}, super-resolution~\cite{rombach2021highresolution, saharia2021, SRDiff}, image and semantic editing~\cite{avrahami2022blended_latent,meng2022sdedit}, and denoising~\cite{kawar2022denoising}.
 Recent works use DMs as representation learners for discriminative tasks such as image segmentation~\cite{baranchuk2021labelefficient, wolle}.
 Diffusion inspired models have been used for human pose estimation~\cite{diffpose, difpose2}, and object placement~\cite{legonet}, however, both tasks do not require sophisticated shape comparisons.
 While in our case a more advanced and intricate approach is necessary to capture and exploit all details of the shapes.